Skip to content

 Anyone has the right to access public property records.
 The digital age gives them even more options for finding records.
 Not only can you visit the local county recorder's office, but you can also try searching the county website and using other online methods.

 Property records are public for two essential reasons.
-First, it protects the public chain of title, showing every owner whoever bought the property (going back to the first one).
-Second, it prevents any local government office from controlling the people and having too much power.
+First, they protect the public chain of title, showing every owner who bought the property (going back to the first one).
+Second, they prevent any local government office from controlling the people and having too much power.
 It's about transparency.

 You cannot remove all your information from public records and keep real estate sales private.
 You can, however, contact any of the offices and public sources that have your records and ask them to remove anything beyond your name and address.
 It could help protect you from fraud and identity theft.